 In recent years, a growing number of young adults have joined the boomerang generation.
 According to Pew Research Center – 29% of adult kids aged 25 to 34 find themselves moving back in with their parent(s).
 This is due in part to a stressed economy and tight job market.
 The quest for independence with this generation may have to rely on a little help from the previous generation.

 Your child has been away at college for the past four years and they were hoping to be independent after graduation.
 However, for many, that does not happen.
 As parents, we tend to welcome the chance to help provide a safe haven for our children.
 This is not an unreasonable act, but keep in mind the emotional and financial implications that accompany this living arrangement.
 There may be some negative effects as well as positive – it’s up to the parents to set up proper boundaries.

 Setting the boundaries:

 ·Discuss your expectations and give them a time frame in which to secure a job and make other living arrangements.
 Remember your ultimate goal as a parent is to help assist in their independence.

 ·Some form of contribution should be expected whether it is rent or services.
 This will not only ease your burden but help prepare the boomerang to live an independent life.

-·Set specific house rules regarding guests, dinner arrangements, noise levels and common courtesy when coming home late nights or spending the night at other locations.
+·Set specific house rules regarding guests, dinner arrangements, noise levels, and common courtesy when coming home late at night or spending the night at other locations.

 ·Do not sacrifice your own financial future but provide only what you can afford.
 Remember your child has decades to build financial security, where you may be very close to retirement.